 - It’s almost $300 per month, or $3,600 per year.
 The regular Gigabit plan costs one third this amount.

 The Gigabit Pro plan is intended for networking engineers and enthusiasts.
+If your goal is to lower your Xfinity bill, this is not the plan for you.
 If you aren’t running servers or some type of bandwidth-heavy business out of your garage, it’s unlikely that you’d be able to utilize even a fraction the badnwidth offered by the Pro plan.

 While Comcast hasn’t made a clear statement on their reason for offering the plan, my assumption is that it’s a marketing ploy.
 (By offering 2 Gbps, even if only for a few customers, they can claim “fastest residential ISP,” “fastest uploads,” and other superlatives in their general marketing materials.
 Not to mention, it tricks all the third-party listing sites into putting them first when users sort their search results by speed.)